• Skip to primary navigation

 The design presented above can be also made using a transformerless supply as shown below:

-Here we will discuss how an emergency lamp can be build without a transformer using a some LEDs and a handful of ordinary components.
+Here I will elucidate how an emergency lamp can be build without a transformer using a some LEDs and a handful of ordinary components.

 The main features of the proposed automatic transformerless emergency light circuit is though very identical to the earlier designs, the elimination of the transformer makes the design pretty handy.